Therapist Or Psychologist?

 Therapist options and treatment plans

 If you are hoping to find a therapist, there are many specialty therapists and counselors to choose from.
-First, consider any challenges or emotional problems that you'd like to address.
+First, consider any challenges or emotional problems that you'd like to address with the help of a therapist.
 Next, seek out potential therapists or psychologists in your area specializing in particular issues.
-Consider treatment costs, whether you'd like to meet the therapist in an office or online, and therapist reviews from other clients before pursuing an initial consultation with a specific therapist.
+Consider the treatment costs of these therapists or a specific therapist, whether you'd like to meet the therapist in an office or online, and therapist reviews from other clients before pursuing an initial therapy consultation with a specific therapist.

 Find psychotherapy professionals in popular cities: What to know

-Planning to see a therapist in your community can take research and time.
+Planning to see a therapist in your community can take time to research within a large roster of qualified therapists and time.
 It is generally easier to find in-person therapists in popular cities; if you live outside of populated areas, online therapists are also available.
 The information you may need to compile to choose between all therapist options can be scattered across the internet.
-However, if you decide to participate in talk therapy through a platform like BetterHelp, you can view a therapist's biography to see their education, license, experience, interests, and specialty areas.
+However, if you decide to participate in talk therapy with a therapist through a platform like BetterHelp, you can view a therapist's biography to see their education, license, experience as a therapist, interests, and specialty areas.

 Check alternatives for online counseling or psychology treatment

-If you're unsure about the effectiveness of internet-based therapy, note that one study found that over 53% of participants found it preferable to in-person therapy due to its personalized nature and the comfort of meeting a therapist through an internet connection from home.
+If you're unsure about the effectiveness of internet-based therapy with a therapist, note that one study found that over 53% of participants found therapy with an online therapist preferable to in-person therapy due to its personalized nature and the comfort of meeting a therapist through an internet connection from home.

 Online therapists can be trained and accredited psychologists (Ph.D./PsyD), licensed marriage and family therapists (LMFT), licensed clinical social workers (LCSW/LMSW), or licensed professional counselors (LPC).
 Online therapists also have a master's degree or a doctorate in their field.